 6. Kiwi Syslog Server

 SolarWinds Kiwi Syslog® Server is a cost-effective solution allowing organizations to manage Windows event logs, syslog messages, and SNMP traps in a centralized location for unified monitoring.
 The solution is incredibly useful for managing enterprise networks.
 With this solution, teams can monitor logs from several networking devices, workstations, and Linux-, Unix-, and Windows-based servers from a unified console.
 It can also automatically raise alerts or trigger scripts in response to critical events.
-The solution is scalable, and it can buffer up to 10 million syslog messages and 1,000 email messages.
+The solution is highly scalable from smaller businesses to enterprise-level organizations.Download Free Trial

 Graylog is another open-source tool many organizations use for log management and analytics.
 It’s an Elasticsearch-based tool using a multi-threaded architecture to distribute your search load across various nodes in a cluster.
 This architecture allows Graylog to process several days’ worth of log data and quickly provide search results.
 There’s no need to learn any proprietary query language; Graylog supports common search operators, and you can run full-text search queries for analysis.
 Furthermore, Graylog offers various “Content Packs” to simplify complex configurations.
 You can download these packs from the Graylog Marketplace.
 Graylog also offers advanced visualization with the help of various widgets.
 Though the open-source version of Graylog is sufficient for most purposes, an Enterprise (paid) version with some advanced features is also available.